 What is a Tax Invoice

 A tax invoice is a document that lists the products of a sales transaction with a statement of the sum due for the products.
-This is an important document as it is a proof of transaction between the Supplier and the Outlet.
-Apart from detailing the goods and services provided, it should also contain info regarding the amount payable by the Outlet.
+This is an important document as it is a proof of transaction between the Supplier and the Customer.
+Apart from detailing the goods and services provided, it should also contain info regarding the amount payable by the Customer.

-Every market has different requirements, but in Singapore for example, in addition to the invoice number, invoice date, Supplier and Outlet, it must also include:
+Every market has different requirements, but in Singapore for example, in addition to the invoice number, invoice date, Supplier and Customer, it must also include:

 GST/Tax Number and Company Registration Nuber